saeednj/SAT-encoding/crypto/README.md

 # Encoding Cryptanalysis of hash functions into SAT

-This folder implements encoding of cryptanalysis of cryptographic hash function into SAT.
+This folder implements encoding of cryptanalysis of cryptographic hash functions into SAT.

 Three standard hash functions of MD4, SHA-1 and SHA-256 are supported.
 The main